yasinfahmy/Sales-Team-Dashboard/README.md

 # Project 1: Sales Team Dashboard (Power BI)
 This is the final project of the Power BI online course.
 The data and guidance was provided by 365DataScience.

+Purpose:
-- Better understanding of their sales
+- Better understanding of sales
 - See month on month performance
 - Comparing Currencies